galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 ## Create peak summit file

 We need to generate a new BED file from the original peak file that contains the positions of the peak summits.
-The start of the summit is the start of the peak (column 2) plus the location within the peak that has the highest hypothetical DNA fragment coverage (column 5).
+The start of the summit is the start of the peak (column 2) plus the location within the peak that has the highest hypothetical DNA fragment coverage (column 5, rounded down to the next smallest integer because some peak summits fall in between to bases).
 As the end of the peak region, we will simply define `start + 1`.

 > ### {% icon hands_on %} Hands-on: Create peak summit file
 >